|R22 vs. R410A|

-In compliance with the Montreal Protocol on Substances that Deplete the Ozone Layer, the United States has prohibited the production and import of R22-based air conditioning equipment effective January 1, 2010.
-Most people know R22 by the brand name Freon, air conditioning technicians refer to it as R22, while the U.S. government has classified it as HCFC-22, a controlled substance.
-Whatever you choose to call it, R22 has long been the most popular refrigerant for cooling homes and businesses.
-Composed of hydrofluorcarbon (HCFC), it emits chlorine atoms when it escapes into the atmosphere and breaks down.
+In compliance with the Montreal Protocol on Substances that Deplete the Ozone Layer, the United States has prohibited the transport and sale of R-22 charged air conditioning equipment since January 1, 2010.
+Most people know R22 by the brand name Freon, while air conditioning technicians refer to it as R22, and the U.S. government has classified it as HCFC-22, a controlled substance.
+Whatever you choose to call it, prior to 2010 R22 had been the go to refrigerant for cooling homes and businesses.
+Composed of hydrofluorcarbon (HCFC), R22 emits chlorine atoms when it escapes into the atmosphere.
 These atoms damage the ozone, which acts as a blanket to help screen out ultra-violet rays which have been linked to skin cancer, one of the fastest growing cancers in the United States.

-The most important consideration in whether to replace your condenser with an R22 or R410A based unit may be the rising cost of R22 refrigerant.
+The most important consideration as to whether to replace your condenser with an R22 or R410A based unit may be the rising cost of R22 refrigerant.
 Effective January 1, 2020, the domestic production and import of R22 will be banned all together.
-Many plants which have traditionally manufactured R22 are already converting to the production of R410A, commonly referred to by the brand name Puron.
-As more plants convert, the cost of R22 is expected to rise.
+Many plants which traditionally manufactured R22 have already converted to the production of R410A and the cost of R22 has been steadily increasing as a result.
 After January 1, 2020, R22-based systems which have lost refrigerant can still be charged with recycled R22, but supplies are expected to be scarce and extremely expensive.

-If you are among the minority who wish to replace their existing R22 condenser with new R22 equipment, time is fast running out.
-Some manufacturers have already ceased production of R22 equipment as they convert the last of their R22 production lines to R410 equipment and are selling off whatever R22 units remain in stock.
+If you are among the minority who wish to replace their existing R22 condenser with new R22 equipment, time is running out.
+Some manufacturers have already ceased production of R22 equipment as they convert the last of their R22 production lines to R410 equipment.